-Course Advisory: Minimum SCC math and English requirements.
+Course Advisory: SCC minimum English and Math requirements.
 Covers the critical tools to help occupational students develop the employability or soft skills needed for a smooth transition to the work force.
 Topics include practical elements required to meet employer expectations, create cooperative coworker interactions and development of positive personal characteristics.
 Etiquette and work ethics are stressed along with practical job hunting skills such as resumes and interviews.
 This is not a work experience course.
-Two hours lecture (8 week course).
+One hour lecture (8-week course).